 - During the Initial Stage, if 5 runs are scored consecutively without an out, all defensive players are charged with one out.

-- During the Initial Stage, if a batter records a Home Run, but scoring a run during their own at bat, all defensive players are charged with one out.
+- During the Initial Stage, if a batter records a Home Run, by scoring a run during their own at bat, all defensive players are charged with one out.

 - At any time during the Kumite, if a batter records a Grand Salami, every other participant is charged with a number of outs that would reduce them to one out remaining, but every participant must be charged with at least one out.
 Thus players with only one out prior to the Grand Salami will be eliminated.